Telemedicine, or providing medical services remotely through telecommunication technology, has changed the healthcare landscape.

 The HITECH Act was added specifically for telehealth data management purposes, strengthening the provisions of the Privacy Rule and Security Rule even further by defining specific violations and associated penalties.

 HIPAA regulations are designed to protect the patient and all information pertaining to their health, including their mental health history, which may be stored in a database such as an electronic health record (EHR).
-There are clear guidelines that tell therapists and mental health specialists what are the measures that need to be taken to properly store and transfer data through digital means.
+There are clear guidelines informing therapists and mental health specialists of the proper measures for storing and transferring digital data.

 These guidelines include: